Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 If users are already setup in Active Directory, we can enable **LDAP** and configure the RADIUS server to be a client using the LDAP server, so users are setup only in Active Directory.

 All RADIUS servers have **AAA capabilities** (Authentication / Authorization / Accounting).

 ## TACACS+ (Terminal Access Controller Access Control System Plus)

 TACACS+ is another AAA protocol used to control access to network devices and services.
-It is the main alternative to RADIUS, and was developed by Cisco so it is popular in Cisco networks.
+It is the main alternative to RADIUS, and was developed by Cisco, so it is popular in Cisco networks.
 It can perform authentication on behalf of APs, RAS servers (Remote Access Service), 802.1x enabled switches...

 TACACS+ uses TCP, while RADIUS uses UDP.